lsaravia/CriticalGlobalForest/CriticalGF.md

 ## Discussion

-We found that the forest patch distribution of most regions of the world followed power laws spanning seven orders of magnitude.
+We found that the forest patch distribution of all regions of the world followed power laws spanning seven orders of magnitude.
 These include tropical rainforest, boreal and temperate forest.
 Power laws have previously been found for several kinds of vegetation, but never at global scales as in this study.
 Interestingly, Eurasia does not follow a power law, but it is a geographically extended region, consisting of different domains (as we observed in the largest patch animations, see supplementary data).
 It is known that the union of two independent power law distributions produces a lognormal distribution [@VanRooij2013].
 Future studies should split this region into two or more new regions, and test if the underlying distributions are power laws.

 Several mechanisms have been proposed for the emergence of power laws in forest: the first is related self organized criticality (SOC), when the system is driven by its internal dynamics to a critical state; this has been suggested mainly for fire-driven forests [@Zinck2009; @Hantson2015].
 Real ecosystems do not seem to meet the requirements of SOC dynamics [@Sole2002a;@Pueyo2010;@McKenzie2012].
 A second possible mechanism, suggested by Pueyo et al. [-@Pueyo2010], is isotropic percolation, when a system is near the critical point power law structures arise.
 This is equivalent to the random forest model that we explained previously, and requires the tuning of an external environmental condition to carry the system to this point.
 We did not expect forest growth to be a random process at local scales, but it is possible that combinations of factors cancel out to produce seemingly random forest dynamics at large scales.
 If this is the case the power law exponent should be theoretically near $\alpha=2.055$; this is close but outside the confidence interval we observed (1.898 - 1.920).
 The third mechanism suggested as the cause of pervasive power laws in patch size distribution is facilitation [@Manor2008a;@Irvine2016]: a patch surrounded by forest will have a smaller probability of been deforested or degraded than an isolated patch.
 We hypothesize that models that include facilitation could explain the patterns observed here.
 The model of Scanlon et al. [-@Scanlon2007] showed an $\alpha=1.34$ which is also different from our results.
 Another model but with three states (tree/non-tree/degraded), including local facilitation and grazing, was also used to obtain power laws patch distributions without external tuning, and exhibited deviations from power laws at high grazing pressures [@Kefi2007b].
 The values of the power law exponent $\alpha$ obtained for this model are dependent on the intensity of facilitation, when facilitation is more intense the exponent is higher, but the maximal values they obtained are still lower than the ones we observed.
 The interesting point is that the value of the exponent is dependent on the parameters, and thus the observed $\alpha$ might be obtained with some parameter combination.